openedx/edx-platform/docs/internal/edx-mobile-api.md

 - Enroll/Unenroll in course
 - Get list of enrolled courses

+IMPORTANT: This API contract was specifically designed to cover the short term goals to support a MVP mobile client.
+This API will be replaced by more long term API's that are currently in a design phase (as of 11/26/2014).
+These API designs are visible for public review at docs.edxapi.apiary.io.

 The amount of data returned to the client will be restricted to only contain information for these use cases.
 For example, the "get course navigational items" method will not - say -